 MDiv, MBA, Executive Director

-The Reverend Michael Malcom is the Executive Director of Alabama Interfaith Power and Light and a licensed and ordained United Church of Christ Minister.
-Rev Malcom is the Senior Pastor of Rush Memorial Congregational UCC in Atlanta, GA.
-He is also the Founder of Martha’s Corner, Inc. and The People’s Justice Council which are 501(c)3 non-profit focusing on environmental justice.
-Rev Malcom serves as the Environmental Justice Representative for the Southeast Conference of the United Church of Christ.
+The Reverend Michael Malcom is the Founder and Executive Director of Alabama Interfaith Power and Light and a licensed and ordained United Church of Christ Minister.
+Rev Malcom is the former Senior Pastor of Rush Memorial Congregational UCC in Atlanta, GA.
+He is the founder of The People’s Justice Council which is a 501(c)3 non-profit focusing on environmental justice.
+Rev Malcom serves as the Environmental Justice Minister for the Southeast Conference of the United Church of Christ.
 He is a board member for the Southeast Climate and Energy Network.
 He currently serves as the International Liaison for the US Climate Action Network and co-chair of the Faith Working Group for the Climate Strike Coalition.

 Rev Malcom’s academic journey began at Beulah Heights University where he graduated May 2008 with an undergraduate in Biblical Education and Leadership.
 He was accepted to and began attending The Interdenominational Theological Center where he earned a Master of Divinity Degree in 2011.
 To help him in the role of a pastor he completed five units of Clinical Pastoral Education at The Atlanta VA Medical Center and AnMed Health Hospital in Anderson, SC.
 In May of 2016, Rev Malcom graduated from the Terry School of Business MBA program at the University of Georgia.
 In October of 2017, he completed a post master’s human resource management course at Cornell University.
 In 2019 he completed the Convergence Leader Project with the Center for Progressive Renewal and the Just Energy Academy with Partnership for Southern Equity.

 Turethia Malcom is a lead cardiac sonographer at the University of Alabama at Birmingham and Emory Midtown in Atlanta, Ga.
 Turethia has served in the Christian church for over 15 years through volunteer work and community service.
 Through her work as a cardiac sonographer, she has seen the harmful effects that climate does to the raspatory system and it has become her passion to get involved with mitigating the harmful effects of air pollution.